thoughtfulbloke/letter2ed/README.md

 if you look at the change in population from 2019 to 2020 and the change in deaths from 2019 to 2020, due to the young migrate/old die thing.
-There were 2 reasons: (1) The model Gibson used in his article is sufficiently undocumented I cannot exactly replicate is claims over 3 years, so making a claim about 1 year is filled with assumptions that there would be distracting quibble fights about.
+There were 2 reasons: (1) The model Gibson used in his article is sufficiently undocumented I cannot exactly replicate his claims over 3 years, so making a claim about 1 year is filled with assumptions that there would be distracting quibble fights about.
 (2) While it demonstrates this particular model is impossible, that distracts from